kyma-project/kyma/components/central-application-connectivity-validator/README.md

 - **appRegistryHost** is the host and the port of the Event Service.
 The default value is `application-registry-external-api:8081`.
 - **appNamePlaceholder**  is the path URL placeholder used for an application name.
 The default value is `%%APP_NAME%%`.
 - **cacheExpirationSeconds** is the expiration time for client IDs stored in cache expressed in seconds.
 The default value is `90`.
-- **cacheCleanupIntervalSeconds** is the clean up interval controlling how often the client IDs stored in cache are removed.
+- **cacheCleanupIntervalSeconds** is the clean-up interval controlling how often the client IDs stored in cache are removed.
 The default value is `15`.
 - **kubeConfig** is the path to a cluster kubeconfig.
 Used for running the service outside of the cluster.
 - **apiServerURL** is the address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Used for running the service outside of the cluster.
 - **syncPeriod** is the period of time, in seconds, after which the controller should reconcile the Application resource.
 The default value is `60 seconds`.